fpostiglioneUniSA/BayesInferenceBTGP/README.md

-# BayesInferenceBTGP
-Bayesian Inference for BTGP degradation process
+# Bayesian Inference for BTGP degradation process

 Launch "BugsBTGPsampling.R" after selecting the number of chains, between 1 and 3 (this version is for Microsoft Windows only).